-Freshman forward Marie-Philip Poulin had two assists for the Terriers
+Freshman forward Marie-Philip Poulin posts two assists for Terriers

 BOSTON, Mass. - Junior Tara Watchorn and sophomore Jill Cardella tallied one goal each as the No. 5 Boston University women's ice hockey team edged Princeton, 2-1, in a non-conference game at Agganis Arena on Saturday afternoon.
 With the win, the Terriers swept their weekend series with the Tigers and improved to 11-2-3 (3-1-3 HEA).

 BU, which improved to 3-0-1 all-time at Agganis Arena, skated itself to a 2-0 lead with goals in the first and second periods before Princeton halved the Terriers' advantage with less than six minutes remaining in the middle frame.
 A scoreless third period followed to account for the 2-1 final.

 Freshman Marie-Philip Poulin (2a) and junior Jenelle Kohanchuk (1a) also registered points for the Terriers, while sophomore Alissa Fromkin turned aside 23 shots for her third win of the season.
 Princeton's Rachel Weber made 29 saves.

 The Terriers went 1-for-4 on the power play, while Princeton was 0-for-2.
 BU outshot the Tigers by a 31-24 margin and dominated faceoffs, 36-16.